Spiceworld (album)

 Spiceworld is the second studio album by English girl group the Spice Girls, released on 1 November 1997 by Virgin Records.
 Its music incorporates dance-pop music and production.
 The album became a commercial success worldwide, lengthening the so-called "Spicemania" of the time.
 It debuted at number one on the UK Albums Chart, with first-week sales of 190,000 copies and shipped 1.4 million copies in two weeks.
 The album also reached number one in 13 countries, while peaking inside the top three in Australia, Canada, France, Switzerland and the United States.
 Spiceworld has sold over 14 million copies worldwide, making it one of the world's best-selling albums by a girl group.

 The album spawned four singles, all of which saw commercial success.
 Its lead single "Spice Up Your Life" became an international success, peaking in the top five positions in many countries.
 It was followed by the singles "Too Much", "Stop", and "Viva Forever", all of which attained commercial success on the charts.
 To promote the album, the Spice Girls embarked on their debut headlining concert tour, titled the Spiceworld Tour, covering Europe and North America for a total of 97 dates between February and September 1998.
-This is the last studio album with member Geri Halliwell who left during the tour, but came back in 2007.
+This is the last studio album with member Geri Halliwell, who left during the tour, but rejoined in 2007.
+An expanded edition of the album, titled Spiceworld25, was released on 4 November 2022 to celebrate its 25th anniversary.

-A 25-track expanded version of Spiceworld was released on all digital platforms on 4 November 2022, celebrating 25 years since the album's original release.
-Previously commercially-unreleased single "Step to Me" was released digitally on the same day as the announcement.
-The physical issue, CDs, cassettes, limited edition hardbound book, are to be released 16 December 2022.